 For Biography enthusiasts, he bears the nickname – Papa.
 Patson Daka was born on the 9th day of October 1998 to his Father, Nathtali Daka, and Mother, Josephine Daka, in Kafue, a town in the Lusaka Province of Zambia, southern Africa.

 The Zambian soccer prodigy came to the world as one among many children born of the union between his parents.
 Ideally, Daka’s life begins with waking up every day and falling in loving this woman below.
 She is no other than his Mum, Josephine.

 Growing Up Days:

 Early Childhood was a “critical period” for him as it had several events that determined his destiny.
-Back in the days, Patson Daka was this sort of child who was very focused and strong by nature.
+Back in the day, Patson Daka was the sort of child who was very focused and strong by nature.

 Pictured below is a case study.
 He was just a unique boy, one who hardly mingles but finds it easy to fly off his school shirt – in readiness for after-school football.

 As a child, the boy was condemned to love football — precisely Liverpool.
 In fact, one of Patson Daka’s parents (his Dad) was a big fan of the Barclays Premier League.
 Thankfully, it was Dad, Nathtali who convinced his son to love Liverpool.

 Back then, the England powerhouse had big stars of African origin such as; Rigobert Song, El Hadji Diouf, and Djibril Cissé.
 These men became big motivators for Patson, his Dad (Nathatali), and many African soccer lovers.

 According to Research from his homeland, his household falls under the middle class.
 We based this on Zambian’s socio-economic hierarchy for her middle-income population.

 What’s more, the Speedstar also comes from a Footballing family.
 Patson Daka’s father, Nathtali was an ex-footballer who kept his family going with a decent income from the game.